salmamuzam/rothkoPainting/README.md

 ## Description

-Rothko Painting is a web project built as a part of the FreeCodeCamp curriculum
+Rothko Painting is a web project built as a part of the FreeCodeCamp curriculum.

 ## Learning Objectives